lucatume/specify/README.md

     }

 the "given" lines are optional and are used to specify dependencies for the <code>__construct</code> method.
-To activate the plugin select the natural language lines, bring up the Command Palette and run the "Specify - create PHPSpec test methods from selection"
+To activate the plugin select the natural language lines, bring up the Command Palette and run the "Specify - create PHPSpec spec methods from selection"